 Let me tell you about a white man who made his way into black history.
 Imagine a slave ship captain, a cruel Englishman who acquired slaves from Africa and transported them in horrific slave ships to be sold like animals at auction.

-If you’ve found our resources to be helpful, we invite you to consider making a one-time or recurring donation.
-It’s through the generous support of our ministry partners that we’re able to continue encouraging others to live in light of eternity.
+If you’ve been impacted by our resources, we invite you to make a year-end gift before December 31.
+It’s the generous support of our ministry partners that enables us to continue our eternity-shaping work.

 However, we’re here to serve everyone without cost, so please don’t feel obligated to give, but only as the Lord directs.
 As Jesus said, “Freely you have received, freely give” (Matt.
 10:8).